 Non-repayable government assistance is recorded in the period earned as other income or netted against expenses.
 Repayable government loans are recorded initially at fair value, with the difference between book value and fair value recorded as other income.
-During the year ended October 31, 2020, the Company recorded \$295,807 as an other expense (year ended October 31, 2019 - other income of \$194,078).
-At October 31, 2020, the Company has recorded a government grant receivable of \$360,601 related to NGEN funding (October 31, 2019 - \$nil), which was received subsequent to year end.
+At January 31, 2021, the Company has recorded a government grant receivable of \$387,919 related to NGen funding (October 31, 2020 - \$360,601), which was received subsequent to the end of the period.